albar965/littlenavmap-manual/src/en/MENUS.rst

 Show or hide the flight plan.
 The flight plan is shown independently of the zoom distance.

+Note that the flight plan is also hidden in the elevation profile if you switch it off here.

 .. _show-missed-approaches:

 |Show Missed Approaches| Show Missed Approaches